 For the evidence ratings, we assumed that KarXT will be used for maintenance therapy in patients who respond to KarXT in the acute setting.
-The patients in the EMERGENT trials were not treatment resistant, so patients will have additional therapeutic options available.
+The patients in the EMERGENT trials were not considered to have treatment resistant schizophrenia, so patients will have additional therapeutic options available.